Pitching Brink: A Quick Guide

 We want

-Long-form reviews with bold, original arguments that reframe the stakes or cut against the grain of a wider conversation; surprising cultural criticism, historical explorations or first-person narratives that interrogate under-examined phenomena, essays that give us new context or perspectives on often-discussed texts, reviews of things-other-than-books, idiosyncratic, sharp and funny voices, a pan of a professor’s book.
+Long-form reviews with bold, original arguments that reframe the stakes or cut against the grain of a wider conversation; this can look like surprising cultural criticism, historical explorations or first-person narratives that interrogate under-examined phenomena, essays that give us new context or perspectives on often-discussed texts, reviews of things-other-than-books, idiosyncratic, sharp and funny voices, or a pan of a professor’s book.

 Photography or visual art portfolios with distinct, thoughtfully crafted perspectives; interviews with relevant writers, artists, and thinkers.